 Welcome to the China Center

-Hangzhou, the provincial seat of Zhejiang, is today one of the most popular tourist destinations in China.
-The city supports a total population over 6.4 million people as of 2003, with 3.9 million of these people living in the city proper.
-Reputed to be the safest and one of the most livable cities in China, Hangzhou was ranked seventh in a multi-phase survey conducted at the end of 2004 based on several factors that include air quality, traffic, urban sanitation, and economic development.
-In September of 2004, Hangzhou was ranked the best city in Chinese mainland in terms of commerce according to Forbes magazine.
-Hangzhou, however, is still a developing city, and as it does, urban planners and government officials strive to protect (and often recreate) the city's historic past and to preserve its natural environment, while simultaneously developing infrastructure and growing a robust economy.
-Most of the city is relatively ordinary and much like any other in China, rising and expanding rapidly, but the area around West Lake, and near the China Center, has been developed to reflect the city's rich cultural history and natural beauty.
-Today five-star hotels, youth hostels, souvenir shops, restaurants, bars, pubs, cafés, tea houses and dance clubs encircle the famous West Lake and host a range of entertainment for the many Chinese and foreign visitors to Hangzhou.
-These provide unique opportunities for Chinese and foreign students from divers cultures to gather and socialize in a relaxed atmosphere.
+Hangzhou, the capital of Zhejiang province, is currently one of the most popular tourist destinations in China.
+As of 2003, the city has a total population of over 6.4 million, with 3.9 million people living in the city proper.
+Reputed to be the safest and one of the most livable cities in China, Hangzhou ranked seventh in a multi-phase survey conducted at the end of 2004 based on several factors including air quality, traffic, urban sanitation, and economic development.
+In September of 2004, Hangzhou was named the best city in Chinese mainland in terms of commerce according to Forbes magazine.
+Hangzhou, however, is still a developing city.
+Urban planners and government officials strive to protect (and often recreate) the city's historic past and preserve its natural environment, while simultaneously developing infrastructure and growing a robust economy.
+Most of the city is relatively ordinary and much like any other city in China, rising and expanding rapidly, but the area around West Lake, and near the China Center, has been developed to reflect the city's rich cultural history and natural beauty.
+Today, five-star hotels, youth hostels, souvenir shops, restaurants, bars, pubs, cafés, tea houses, and dance clubs encircle the famous West Lake and host a range of entertainment for the many Chinese and foreign visitors to Hangzhou.
+These provide unique opportunities for Chinese and foreign students from diverse cultures to gather and socialize in a relaxed atmosphere.